Gero-Marten/JudaS-Plus/README.md

 - _best move score_
 - _best move performance_ , a new parameter you can calculate with any learning application supporting this specification.
 This file is loaded in an hashtable at the engine load and updated each time the engine receive quit or stop uci command.
-When BrainLearn starts a new game or when we have max 8 pieces on the chessboard, the learning is activated and the hash table updated each time the engine has a best score at a depth >= 4 PLIES, according to JudaS aspiration window.
+When JudaS ++ starts a new game or when we have max 8 pieces on the chessboard, the learning is activated and the hash table updated each time the engine has a best score at a depth >= 4 PLIES, according to JudaS aspiration window.

   * #### CTG/BIN Book File